OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

-Important note:  The fsurf tool is  not HIPPA compliant.
+Important data privacy note:  The fsurf tool is  not HIPPA compliant.
 Images must be anonymized and deidentified before submission.
-See the section on [How to deface images](## How to deface images) at the end of the tutorial.
+See the section `How to deface images` at the end of the tutorial.

-Adding test lines from NAMD
+Once you have defaced the MRI file, you are ready to use `fsurf` on OSG.
+You may set up the `fsurf` workflow on your laptop (desktop) or on the login.osgconnect.net.
+Both the setup allow you to submit the job on OSG machines.

-##  Fsurf tutorial files
+##  Fsurf setup on login.osgconnect.net

-It is easiest to start with the `tutorial` command.
-In the command prompt, type

-     $ tutorial fsurf            # Copies input image file

-This will create a directory `tutorial-fsurf`.
-Inside the directory you will see the following file:

-     test_defaced.mgz              # Input brain MRI file

-Here, `test_defaced.mgz` is the brain MRI file.

-##  Initial configuration
+First, ssh to the OSG-Connect submit node

+     $ ssh username@login.osgconnect.net

 You need to set up the `fsurf` tool.
 Run on the command line:

      $ fsurf-config

 This command may be placed at the end of your .bashrc file so that it will automatically run when you log in.

+##  Fsurf setup on your laptop or desktop

+For all of the following commands, you can specify an username using the --user argument and the password using --password.
+E.g.

+  fsurf --submit --subject 182 --user myuser --password mypassword

+###   Installing FSurf client for Linux/Unix systems

+Open a terminal window and then run:

+  curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf' chmod +x fsurf

+###  Installing FSurf client for Mac OS X systems

+Open a terminal window and then run:

+      curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf'
+      chmod +x fsurf

+While using the local laptop or desktop version of fsurf, you  specify username using the --user argument and the password using --password.
+E.g.

+      fsurf --submit --subject test --user myuser --password mypassword

 ##  Process a Scan

 A typical image analysis requires doing calculations on multiple-stages via autorecon1, autorecon2, and autorecon3.
 All three steps are conveniently handled by `fsurf`.

+Get the example MRI file by

+    $ wget "http:// "

 Now we do an analysis on `test_defaced.mgz`.
 In the file `test_defaced.mgz` the prefix `test` is the name of the subject which could be a number or name while the format  is `mgz` file format.

      $ fsurf  --submit --subject test --dir $PWD